Select Page

 Are there toilets?

-We saw two lots of toilets during the trail – one at the very beginning by the ice rink and another around halfway through the trail.
-They are what I would describe as ‘posh’ portacabin toilets, and although they were a bit muddy on the floor on the night we visited, they were generally good and accessible.
+We saw two lots of toilets during the trail in 2023 – one at the very beginning by the ice rink and another around halfway through the trail.
+They are what I would describe as ‘posh’ portacabin toilets, and although they were a bit muddy on the floor on the night we visited, they were generally good and easily accessible.

 Are there any places to eat?

 If you arrive a little bit early for your light trail, there are some fun market stalls selling food which are a fun way to add to the festive experience.
-We bought a stick of three giant marshmallows (I think they were £5 each) and a tray of fries for £3.50 (which were delicious).
+We bought a stick of three giant marshmallows (I think they were £5 each) and a tray of fries for £3.50 (which were absolutely delicious).
 There were also stands selling mulled wine, alcohol and hot chocolate which would be lovely if you fancied making more of an evening of it with friends.
 The girls loved toasting their marshmallows over the fire, despite the weather not being particularly generous to us on our visit!

 Warwick Castle Light Trail Christmas at the Castle